Course Management

 Please make every effort to submit midterm grades as requested by the Registrar by the due date.
 While your students may be aware of their grades through Canvas, the academic advisors do not have access to that information.
 The academic advising services the College provides are greatly enhanced by knowledge of midterm grades reported in the grading portal.

-Administrative Regulations require instructors to inform the undergraduate students in their courses of their midterm grade before the following dates:
+All instructors must inform the undergraduate students in their courses of their current progress based on the criteria in the syllabus before the following dates:

-For information on importing grades from Canvas to myUK click here.
+• For information on importing Midterm grades from Canvas to myUK click here.

-Assistance transferring your grades from Canvas to the grading portal, contact UK ITS here or call 859.218.4357.
+• Assistance transferring your grades from Canvas to the grading portal, contact UK IT here or call 859.218.4357.

 For all other questions regarding grade entry click here.